Start point - (1) Wanthwaite (NY

 sign 'St John's in the Vale", and Dad went left along the

-rather narrower road.
-After passing the site of Threlkeld Station
+Shaun said, "we pass the site of Threlkeld Station

-by a gate.
 There was ice on the road round the car, so Dad had to

 be very careful not to slip.
 We had settled in the rucksack and